intel/QAT_Engine/docs/limitations.md

   calls OPENSSL_cleanup().
 Incorrect cleanup can lead to a segmentation fault (segfault).
   Also, memory allocated in a thread is freed automatically when the thread exits/terminates, even if the user does not explicitly free the memory.
-* SVM is not supported with BoringSSL library.
+* SVM is not supported with BoringSSL library and KPT.
 * AES-CCM ciphers are not enabled in OpenSSL by default.
 Need to enable it manually using the openssl.cnf file.

   Example: